-NIAS- EGT works closely with parents of shortlisted students to provide them complete support at home.
-These workshops intent to involve parents in their child’s mentoring, review the NIAS-EGT programme and provide suggestions to improve the programme.
-In general, the parents have expressed satisfaction and were happy with the NIAS-EGT programmes.
+NIAS-Education for the Gifted and Talented works closely with parents of identified students to provide them support at home.
+These workshops intend to involve parents in their child’s mentoring, review the NIAS-EGT programme and provide suggestions to improve the programme.
+In general, parents have expressed satisfaction and have been happy with the NIAS-EGT programmes.

 Schooling for Gifted Children